mathew-j-davis/shuttle/readme.md

   - Supports parallel scanning with a configurable number of concurrent scans.

 - **Handling Infected Files:**
-  - If malware is detected, files are compressed and encrypted using a provided password.
+  - If malware is detected, files are encrypted using GPG with a public key
-  - Encrypted archives are moved to a specified hazard archive directory for further analysis.
+  - Encrypted files are moved to a specified hazard archive directory for further analysis
-  - If hazard archive parameters are not provided, infected files are deleted.
+  - If hazard archive parameters are not provided, infected files are deleted

 - **File Integrity Verification:**
   - Verifies that the source and destination files match by comparing their hashes.